 Source: VT Markets

-Despite Asia being the region with the highest number of Forex traders, the country that boasts the biggest concentration of investors trading currency pairs is located in Europe.
-With a total of 341,000 traders, the United Kingdom ranks as the country with the most Forex investors.
-The United States takes the second place with 335,000 traders, followed by Japan (223,000), Singapore (218,000), and Hong Kong (200,000).
+Despite Asia being the region with the highest number of forex traders, the region with the biggest concentration of investors trading currency pairs is in Europe.
+With a total of 341,000 traders, the United Kingdom ranks as the country with the most forex investors.
+The United States takes second place with 335,000 traders, followed by Japan (223,000), Singapore (218,000), and Hong Kong (200,000).

 Source: VT Markets

-Gaining Profit from Forex Trading and Most Successful Traders in the World
+Gaining Profit from Forex Trading and the Most Successful Traders in the World

-While it is not necessary to be a wealthy investor to trade currency pairs, the majority of global Forex traders fall under the category of somewhat wealthy investors.
-According to statistics, on average, professional traders enjoy an increase in funds between 5% and 15% per month.
+While it is not necessary to be a wealthy investor to trade currency pairs, the majority of global forex traders fall under the category of somewhat wealthy investors.
+Based on recent statistics, on average, profitable professional traders enjoy an increase in funds between 5% and 15% per month.

-1. George Soros is one of the wealthiest Forex traders in the world, with the so-called “Black Wednesday” being one of the biggest earnings in his Forex endeavors.
-On Wednesday, September 16, 1992, Soros took an extremely risky and massive short position against the British pound, which earned him $1 billion.
-As of December 2023, Soros’ net worth has been estimated to be $6.7 billion.
+- George Soros is one of the wealthiest forex traders in the world, with “Black Wednesday” being one of the biggest earnings in his forex trading career.
+On Wednesday, September 16, 1992, Soros took an extremely risky and massive short position against the British pound, which earned him $1 billion in profit.
+As of March 2026, Soros’ net worth has been estimated to be $7.5 billion.

-2. Stanley Druckenmiller is another top Forex trader, who has been recognized for his skills and knowledge by George Soros.
-He was also a part of the Black Wednesday trade, bringing both him and Soros massive earnings of $1 billion.
-As of 2023, Druckenmiller’s net worth has been estimated to be $6.4 billion.
+- Stanley Druckenmiller is another top forex trader who has been recognized for his skills and knowledge by no other than George Soros.
+He was also a part of the Black Wednesday trade, bringing both him and Soros massive earnings.
+As of 2026, Druckenmiller’s net worth has been estimated to be $7.8 billion.

-3. Another representative of the wealthy group that banked on the success of “Black Wednesday” is Joe Lewis.
-Not only did he stack a hefty earning in 1992, but he was also extremely successful in his short-selling of the Mexican peso in 1995.
-Currently, Joe Lewis’ net worth is estimated at $6.4 billion.
+- Another representative of the wealthy group that banked on the success of “Black Wednesday” is Joe Lewis.
+Not only did he stack a hefty earning in 1992, but he was also extremely successful in short-selling of the Mexican peso in 1995.
+At the time of writing, Joe Lewis’ net worth is estimated at $6.9 billion.

-Despite investors like the aforementioned billionaires giving off the illusion that it is extremely easy to earn billions while trading currencies, it has been reported that only 37% of traders break even or enjoy some profit.
-Meanwhile, some 15% of Forex traders reported making an actual profit from their trading.
+Despite investors like these billionaires giving off the illusion that it is extremely easy to earn massive profits while trading currencies, it has been reported that only 37% of traders break even or enjoy some profit.
+Meanwhile, only some 15% of forex traders reported making an actual profit from their trading, so the odds are not typically in your favor.

 Forex Trader Preferences and Trading Experience

-Based on data released in 2020, the average trading experience of the predominant part of the global Forex brokers’ client base is between 1 and 3 years (39% of respondents).
+Based on data released in 2020, the average trading experience of the predominant part of the global forex brokers’ client base is between 1 and 3 years (39% of respondents).
 The second-largest group includes traders with experience of between 0 and 12 months.
-Surprisingly, well-experienced Forex traders are fewer, with those having 10+ years of experience representing only 7% of all Forex traders.
+Surprisingly, there are fewer well-experienced forex traders, with those having 10+ years of experience representing only 7% of all forex traders.

-About 72% of Forex traders start trading currency pairs without having any trading experience beforehand.
-That said, 70% of Forex traders use Live trading accounts, while 30% have resorted to the use of Demo accounts to practice their trading.
+About 72% of forex traders start trading currency pairs without having any trading experience.
+That said, 70% of forex traders use Live trading accounts, while 30% have resorted to the use of Demo accounts to practice their trading.

 Forex Traders Based on Their Trading Experience